mdgolammafuz/ICO-with-ERC20-Token/README.md

 ```
 <br/>

-1. The state variable `cities` will not be modified, since the first element of the dynamic array has remain unchanged.
+1. The state variable `cities` will not be modified, since the first element of the dynamic array has remained unchanged.
 So the function ``f_memory`` worked on a copy not, not on the **state** variable.
 <br/>

 ![](assets/Screenshot205.png)